Sergio00166/webFILE/README.md

 ```

 Install `ffmpeg` at the system level for media playback.
-A redis sever for session storage (Edit `app/init.py` to change the session storage settings).
+A `Redis` sever for session storage.

 ## Configuration